survivejs/react-book/manuscript/07_implementing_dnd.md

 * We set up imports for the new logic.
 * We defined a `noteSource`.
 It contains `beginDrag` handler.
 We can set the initial state for dragging here.
 Now we just have a debug print there.
 * `@DragSource` connects `NOTE` item type with `noteSource`
-* `onMove` prop is extracted from `this.props`.
-We'll use this later on to set up a callback so that the parent of a `Note` can deal with the moving related logic.
+* `id` and `onMove` props are extracted from `this.props`.
+We'll use these later on to set up a callback so that the parent of a `Note` can deal with the moving related logic.
 * Finally `connectDragSource` prop wraps the element at `render()`.
 It could be applied to a specific part of it.
 This would be handy for implementing handles for example.

 If you drag a `Note` now, you should see a debug print at the console.